windmill-labs/windmilldocs/blog/2024-03-02-using-kubectl-to-restart-a-kubernetes-pod/index.md

 In this guide, we've introduced you to Kubernetes pods and why you might need to restart them.
 Generally, the most recommended way to ensure no application downtime is to use `kubectl rollout restart deployment <deployment_name> -n <namespace>`.

-Windmill runs on Kubernetes and [workers](/docs/core_concepts/worker_groups) can be easily scaled up and down to meet needs.
-Windmill is an open-source developer platform and workflow engine to build internal tools.
+Windmill is an [open-source](https://github.com/windmill-labs/windmill) developer platform and workflow engine to build internal tools.
 It can turn scripts into auto-generated UIs, APIs, and cron jobs.
 It supports coding in Typescript, Python, Go, Bash, SQL, or any Docker image.
-You can even [self-host](/docs/advanced/self_host) Windmill within your own environment.
+You can [self-host](/docs/advanced/self_host) Windmill within your own environment.

+Windmill runs on Kubernetes and [workers](/docs/core_concepts/worker_groups) can be easily scaled up and down to meet performance needs.

-The helm chart can be found on [GitHub](https://github.com/windmill-labs/windmill-helm-charts).
+The Helm chart can be found on [GitHub](https://github.com/windmill-labs/windmill-helm-charts).